skeeto/skeeto.github.com/_posts/2020-05-15-w64devkit-a-Portable-C-and-C-Development-Kit-for-Windows.markdown

 for producing Windows builds.
 It's just not what I'm looking for when developing my own software.

+*Update*: [llvm-mingw][llvm] is an eerily similar project using Docker the same way, but instead builds LLVM.

 ### Using Docker for other builds

 I also [converted my GnuPG build script][gnupg] to a Dockerfile.
 Of